9QIX/Google-Cybersecurity-Certification-Notes/I. Foundations Of Cybersecurity/Week 1/II. Core skills for cybersecurity professionals.md

 - Analysts may sometimes work with software development teams to analyze and support security, install software, and set up appropriate processes.
 When involved with **software development** projects, it can be helpful for an analyst to **understand [[Programming Languages]]**.

 - When security analysts need to review vulnerabilities, they conduct a **periodic security audit.** This is a review of an organization’s records, activities, and related documents.
-During audits, [[Security Information and Event Management]] (SIEM) tools help analysts better understand security threats, risks, and vulnerabilities.
+During audits, [[Security Information and Event Management (SIEM)]] (SIEM) tools help analysts better understand security threats, risks, and vulnerabilities.

 Entry-level security analysts will perform a range of tasks on the job, and a number of transferable skills can help an analyst successfully complete those tasks.